rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 2 - A Pragmatic Approach/README.md

 **Program Close to the Problem Domain**

 A mini-language doesn't have to be used directly by the application to be useful.

+## Estimating

+In the process of producing an estimate, you’ll come to understand more about the world your programs inhabit.

+**Estimate to avoid surprises**

+Before we get too deeply into the techniques of building models, ask someone who's already done it.

+The first part of any estimation exercise is building an understanding of what’s being asked.
+Think about the scope before starting to guess.

+- Build a rough and bare-bones metnal model of the system.
+- Break the model into components.
+Each component will typically have parameters that affect how it contributes to the overall model.
+- Give each parameter a value.
+The trick is to work out which parameters have the most impact on the result and concentrate on getting them about right.
+- Calculate the answers.
+- Keep track of your estimating prowess.
+Record your estimates so you can see how close you were.

+What to Say When Asked for an Estimate?
+You say **“I’ll get back to you.”**
+You almost always get better results if you slow the process down and spend some time.